© Joseph Golby | Dreamstime.com

 2. If you buy at farmer’s markets, talk to the producer about their farming practices.

 Many producers enjoy and welcome this sort of interaction with customers.
+Some questions you can ask about the produce or meat include:

 3. Look for USDA organic-certified labels.

 - 100 Percent Organic: All ingredients and processing are organic.
 No GMOs.
-Complies with national list of ingredients and processing allowed in certified-organic foods.
+Complies with the national list of ingredients and processing allowed in certified-organic foods.

 - Made with Organic: Organic seal not allowed.
-At least 70% of ingredients certified organic.
+At least 70% of ingredients are certified organic.
 No GMOs.
 Complies with a list of ingredients allowed in certified-organic foods.

 - Organic Ingredients: Organic seal not allowed.
-No specific percentage of ingredients required to be organic.
+No specific percentage of ingredients is required to be organic.
 They may contain GMOs.
-Not required to comply with national list of ingredients allowed or not allowed in organic foods.
+Not required to comply with the national list of ingredients allowed or not allowed in organic foods.
 Does not have to undergo USDA certification process.

 Organic vs. Non-Organic: Choose “Cleaner” Produce